-We believe that our MobileBioTM cell phone facial recognition opportunity, once developed, will address a worldwide market of smart phones sales, which we believe is continuing to grow.
+We believe that our MobileBioTM cell phone facial recognition opportunity, once developed, will address a worldwide market of smart phones sales, which is estimated at 400 Million units per year and is growing at an average annual rate of 55%.
 We anticipate partnering with application providers on smartphones that have an interest in additional security for their particular application by using 3D facial recognition on their smartphone to gain access to a particular application; for example, touchless payment applications, banking applications and securities trading applications.
-There are new technologies, such as Near Field Communications (NFC) and other similar approaches which offer smart phone users the ability to use their smart phone as an "Electronic Wallet."
+There are new technologies, such as Near Field Communications (NFC) and other similar approaches which offer smart phone users the ability to use their smart phone as an "Electronic Wallet".
 NFC lets consumers pay for goods and services on the go, through their mobile phones, simply by touching or passing them over another NFC-equipped device such as a register or terminal.
 The funds themselves are transferred from the user's credit card account stored through the mobile phone.